 A $50,000 bespoke vicuna overcoat, made by J. H. Cutler for a client of ours who lives in Canada, is the subject of a fascinating book that has been published around the world.
 It’s title, The Coat Route.

 The result is a book entitled The Coat Route – Craft, Luxury and Obsession on the Trail of a $50,000 Coat.
-The book has now been published in Australia, the United States, the UK and Germany, and is also due to be published in China and Estonia, The Coat Route is available from all good bookshops and on-line.
+The book has now been published in Australia, the United States, the UK, Germany and Taiwan.
+The Coat Route is available from all good bookshops and on-line.

 Praise for The Coat Route

 “A fabulous story, brilliantly told . . .
 I couldn’t have enjoyed it more.”—Bill Bryson

 “As captivating as any mystery or thriller, The Coat Route demystifies the rarefied universe of bespoke tailoring and provides a lens into the culture that covets it.
 It educates and inspires.
 I couldn’t put it down!”—Tim Gunn

 “If there’s anything as unlikely—or as unnecessary—as a $50,000 overcoat, I’m not aware of it.
 But if there’s anything more interesting than a book about the worldwide network of vicuña ranchers, button makers, silkworm breeders, gold engravers, pattern weavers, and master tailors who make such a coat possible, I hope someone as talented and as companionable as Meg Lukens Noonan writes it.
 For me, The Coat Route was a delightful journey.”—Daniel Okrent